cedeber/concise-rust-book/src/ch02-02-option-result.md

 ## The billion dollars mistake

-Rust does't have `null` or `nil`.
+Rust does not have `null` or `nil`.
 It is replaced by the `Option` enumeration.
 The variants of `Option` if `Some` and `None`.
 The `None` variant represents no value while `Some` can hold one piece of data of any type.

 Although some languages like _Kotlin_ or _Swift_ do enforce _strict null check_, as a code reader you never now if a value can be `null` or not.
 Again, in Rust, this is self-explanatory and explicit.

 ```rust
 // As defined in Rust